Shenglin807/OTOP-RV-Dataset/README.md

 # OTOP-RV-Dataset
-This is the dataset of study "Open Team Orienteering Problem with Repeatable Visits"
+This is the dataset of study "Route planning of mobile sensing fleets for repeatable environmental monitoring tasks"